How Does Eating Affect Sleep?

 - Unprocessed whole grains

-The average adult needs between 100 to 350 mg of magnesium each day to help with sleep.
-However, very large doses of magnesium can cause serious side effects.
-Talk with your doctor about the right amount of magnesium for you.5
+Very large doses of magnesium can cause serious side effects.
+Talk with your doctor about the right amount of magnesium for you.8

 Diet changes for restless legs syndrome

-Some people find it helps to add vitamin D, B9 (folate), or B12 supplements to their diet, or to eat more food rich in these nutrients.6-8
+Some people find it helps to add vitamin D, B9 (folate), or B12 supplements to their diet, or to eat more food rich in these nutrients.9,10

 Weight loss and sleep apnea